MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcreateallocation.md

 ### Examples

+#### Creating a stand-alone allocation in video memory that isn't associated with a resource

-The following code example demonstrates how a user-mode graphics client can use **D3DKMTCreateAllocation** to create a stand-alone allocation in video memory that is not associated with a resource.
+The following code example demonstrates how **D3DKMTCreateAllocation** can be used to create a stand-alone allocation in video memory that is not associated with a resource.

 ```c
 D3DKMT_HANDLE CreateStandAloneAllocation(D3DKMT_HANDLE hDevice, VOID* pPrivateAllocationInfo, UINT Size)